jlp2duke/GWAS_Tutorial/README.md

 # GWAS Tutorial
-This tutorial is specifically designed for students of Complex Biosystems 852 at the university of Nebraska, it relies on a basic knowledge of Unix and R.
+This tutorial is based on the work of Nate Korth, a previous graduate student in the PhD Program in Complex Biosystems at the University of Nebraska.
+It relies on a basic knowledge of Unix and R.
 In this tutorial we will be analyzing biochemical features of Sorghum biocolor in a diversity panel and scanning for associated SNPs

 ## Step1: Setup